 Hooksey is the highest point of the long northern ridge descending from Randygill Top that separates the valleys of Weasdale and Bowderdale.

 Hooksey is joined to Randygill Top by a narrow col called Leathgill Bridge.
+It is an atmospheric spot surrounded by a high grassy fells.
 The steep pull up Leathgill Bridge to Randygill Top is the key to a great circular walk above Weasdale that also includes Green Bell, one of the finest viewpoints in the northern Howgill fells.

 Of course the above route could be reversed so that one can approach Hooksey from Randygill Top via Leathgill Bridge.
 Other options would be a direct climb on steep grass from Bowderdale or the head of Weasdale.
 Either option would be hard work but certainly doable.